jeffboody/libvkk/readme.md

 * Graphics pipeline with vertex and fragment shader stages
 * Graphics memory is automatically pooled and suballocated
 * Shader support for uniform buffers and images
-* 2D textures with optional mipmapping are supported
+* 2D images with optional mipmapping are supported
 * Triangles are the only primitive supported
 * Transparency, depth clearing, viewport and scissors

-* Single header file graphics interface (vkk.h)
+VKK exposes a cross platform interface that supports the Android and Linux platforms.
+The platform features exposed by the VKK library include.

 * Single header file platform interface (vkk\_platform.h)
+* Application lifecycle management
+* Screen density events for UI scaling
+* Keyboard, touch and joystick events
+* Android sensor events (accelerometer, magnetometer, gyroscope, and GPS)
+* Android permissions (location and storage)

 The following sections describe the engine, objects, shaders, threading/synchronization, platform interface and